 Will there be a party/events that I can attend?

-Due to social distancing restrictions, we are unable to offer our usual welcome party and semester 1 events this year.
-There will be virtual events you can attend and we hope to hold in person events as soon as we are permitted to and it is safe to do so.
+Due to social distancing restrictions, we are unable to offer our usual welcome party and events this year.
+There will be virtual events, such as the Met Social programme, you can attend and we hope to hold in person events as soon as we are permitted to and it is safe to do so.

 How do I get my timetable?

 It is important that you read your course joining instructions and learn about your induction programme.
-Here you will be advised how and when you will receive your timetable.
+Your course timetable will be sent to you by your Programme Team.